fmaguire/mag_sim_paper/manuscript.md

 Metagenome simulation is unlikely to perfectly emulate all the noise and biases present in real metagenomic sequencing results.
 However, without a clear known ground truth and in the absence of an MGE/AMR-focused mock metagenomes, simulation represents the most powerful technique for evaluation of bioinformatic analyses.
 This is why it has been widely adopted in thorough benchmarking experiments such as the CAMI challenges [@doi:10.1093/gigascience/giy069;@doi:10.1186/s40168-019-0633-6].
-In terms of multiple replicates, While there are indications this approach may improve binning of MGEs [@doi:10.1126/sciadv.aax5727] most typical public-health and research MAG studies don't currently utilise this kind of approach.
+In terms of multiple replicates, while there are indications this approach may improve binning of MGEs [@doi:10.1126/sciadv.aax5727], most typical public-health and research MAG studies don't currently utilise this kind of approach.
-Finally, a single simulated metagenome was used in order to keep the binning performance of MGEs as clearly stated as possible.
+Finally, a single simulated metagenome was used in order to keep the binning performance of MGEs as clear as possible.
-Given the importance of this issue there was a pragmatic decision to use this relatively low-complexity (30 species) metagenome as a "best-case" evaluation, i.e., failure to recover elements for this dataset strongly indicates likely failure to recover them in any more complex metagenome.
+Given the importance of this issue, there was a pragmatic decision to use this relatively low-complexity (30 species) metagenome as a "best-case" evaluation, i.e., failure to recover elements for this dataset strongly suggests they would not be recovered in a more complex metagenome.

 ## Conclusions {#conclusions}

-Using a simulated metagenome, this study has shown that MAG-based approaches provide a useful tool to study a bacterial species’ chromosomal elements, but have severe limitations in the recovery of MGEs.
+Using a simulated metagenome, this study has shown that MAG-based approaches provide a useful tool to study a bacterial species’ core chromosomal elements, but have severe limitations in the recovery of MGEs.
 The majority of these MGEs will either fail to be assembled or be incorrectly binned.
 The consequence of this is the disproportionate loss of key public-health MGE-associated VFs and AMR genes.
 As these genes have a much higher propensity for lateral gene transfer between unrelated bacteria it is critical to highlight that MAG approaches alone are insufficient to thoroughly profile them.